kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# March 7, 2016
+# March 14, 2016

-### This Week's Focus: Websockets Presentation/Add Database to Node Todo
+### This Week's Focus: Presentation/Authentication in Node

 ## Things I will do this Week:

-- [x] The Complete Node JS Developer Course - Section: 8 - Working With A Real Database (and adding it to the Todo API)
 - [ ] HeadFirst Javascript - Chapter 7: Serious Types
+- [ ] The Complete Node JS Developer Course - Section: 9 - Adding Authentication
+- [ ] Meeting with Jason to go over Node
+- [ ] Record First Episode of Mostly Node
-- [x] Blog Post - Publish Post - Comma Separating Your Variables in Javascript
+- [ ] Blog Post - First Draft of Post -
-- [x] Presentation preparation - Websockets - RRuG
+- [ ] Finish and Give Presentation - Websockets - RRuG
+- [ ] Finish Mostly Node Website

 ## Things I will do in the Future: